 Food businesses during COVID-19

-See the Department of Health and Human Services to view the latest COVID-19 restrictions or for more information on when to wear a mask.
+Visit the Department of Health and Human Services to view the latest COVID-19 restrictions or for more information on when to wear a mask.

 Understanding Novel coronavirus (COVID-19) for food businesses

 If basic food handling practices and hygiene are followed, transmission through food is unlikely and there is no evidence of this occurring with COVID-19.
 Current food safety and food handling information and standards are relevant and protective.